SAGARM-07/VSD-Tapeout/README.md

 **Yosys synthesizes Verilog code, converting a circuit's behavioral description into an optimized netlist of logic gates.**

-Clone the repo of yosys
+First, clone the Yosys repository from GitHub:
 <div >

 ```